cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/thunderx.rst

 When a given port is configured to use more than 8 queues, it requires one (or more) secondary VF.
 Each secondary VF adds 8 additional queues to the queue set.

-During PMD initialization, the primary VF's are enumerated by checking the specific flag (see sqs message in DPDK boot log - sqs indicates secondary queue set).
+During PMD driver initialization, the primary VF's are enumerated by checking the specific flag (see sqs message in DPDK boot log - sqs indicates secondary queue set).
 They are at the beginning of VF list (the remain ones are secondary VF's).